murthylab/fly-vr/README.md

   tab in the Phidgets control panel.
 If it is not available, you must install [bonjour print service](https://support.apple.com/kb/DL999?locale=en_US).
 If it is available, you do not need to do anything further

 ## flyvr

+(note, these installation instructions assume using the 'official' python.org python and built-in virtual environments, NOT conda/miniconda.
+If you wish to use conda/miniconda then you will need to use conda specific commands to create and activate the conda environment)

 * Install Python 3.7.X
 * Create a virtual environment (in checkout dir, named env) `C:\Path\To\python.exe -m venv env`
   * if you installed python only to your user, the path is `"C:\Users\XXX\AppData\Local\Programs\Python\Python37\python.exe"`
+* Activate the virtual environment
+  `venv\Scrips\activate.bat`
-* Activate the virtual environment and install dependencies `python -m pip install -r requirements.txt`
+* install dependencies
+  `python -m pip install -r requirements.txt`
 * Install flyvr
   `python -m pip install .`